Welcome to today's edition of the Rush 24-7 podcast.

 I pay my taxes like everybody else.

-But Mitt's point, and it's not to be dismissed uh entirely, Joshua, is that there are fifty states, and the whole point about this country is it's not a centralized country under a national government, and fifty states are entitled to have fifty different systems of health care, and may the best man win.
+But Mitt's point, and it's not to be dismissed entirely, Joshua, is that there are 50 states, and the whole point about this country is it's not a centralized country under a national government.

 And he's got a point there.

-No one has ever tried to devise a health, a centralized health care system for three hundred million people in a first world country, and the reason for that is if you try to do it, it's not likely to be a first world country by the time you're through with it, Joshua.
+And the reason for that is if you try to do it, it's not likely to be a first world country by the time you're through with it, Joshua.

-This health care plan, the Affordable Health Care Act, regardless of what nickname it has was going to come.
+This healthcare plan, the Affordable Health Care Act, regardless of what nickname it has, was going to come.

-Don't give me the don't give me this, don't give me this fatalism, Joshua.
+Don't give me this fatalism, Joshua.

 Nobody does it this way.

-There's not a single country in the most most uh continental countries in Europe have a private health care system that's private and a public health care system that's public for people who can't afford the private one.
+There's not a single country in the most most continental countries in Europe have a private health care system that's private and a public health care system that's public for people who can't afford the private one.

 It's got all the disadvantages of a private system with all the inefficiencies of a government system.